davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 Imagine that something goes wrong, we know that this never happens but just in case.
 We can do a very `quick rollback` just undoing the change in the `Products` online service.

 **Argo Rollouts** has an [undo](https://argoproj.github.io/argo-rollouts/generated/kubectl-argo-rollouts/kubectl-argo-rollouts_undo/) command to do the rollback.
-Personally I don't like this procedure because is not aligned with GitOps.
-The changes that **Argo Rollouts** do does not came from git, so git is OutOfSync with what we have in Openshift.
+Personally, I don't like this procedure because it is not aligned with GitOps.
+The changes that **Argo Rollouts** do does not come from git, so git is OutOfSync with what we have in Openshift.
-In our case the commit that we have done not only change the ReplicaSet but also the ConfigMap.
-The `undo` command only change the ReplicaSet, so it does not work for us.
+In our case the commit that we have done not only changes the ReplicaSet but also the ConfigMap.
+The `undo` command only changes the ReplicaSet, so it does not work for us.

-I recommend to do the changes in git.
-We will revert the las commit
+I recommend doing the changes in git.
+We will revert the last commit
 ```
 git revert HEAD
 git push origin rollouts